uclahs-cds/package-moPepGen/docs/vignette.md

     --index-dir index
 ```

-Similar to `summarizeFasta`, `splitFasta` also takes a `--order-source` to specify the priority order of which category a peptide should be assigned to, and will be inferred from the input GVFs if not specified. `--group-source` is used to group sources as a super category.
+Similar to `summarizeFasta`, `splitFasta` also takes a `--order-source` to specify the priority order of which category a peptide should be assigned to, which will be inferred from the input GVFs if not specified. `--group-source` is used to group sources as a super category.
 For example, `--group-source Germline:gSNP,gINDEL Somatic:sSNV,sINDEL` will group sources of `gSNP` and `gINDEL` together as `Germline`, and `sSNV` and `sINDEL` as `Somatic`.

 Note that, when assigning a peptide to a source category, it must carry exclusively the desired type(s) of variants.
 For example, a peptide of 'ENST00000622235.5|SNV-100-G-T|SNV-110-C-A|2' is assigned to `SNV`, while a peptide of 'ENST00000622235.5|SNV-100-G-T|RES-110-C-A|2' will be assigned to the category of `SNV-RNAEditing` but not `SNV`. `--max-source-groups` is used to specify the maximum number of source groups that should be split into individual FASTA files.
 The default value is 1, which means all peptides that contain two or more types of variants will not be written into their own FASTA file, but kept in the '\<prefix\>_Remaining.fasta' file.